 For those with thin files, there are a few options for building credit history.
 Secured credit cards and credit builder loans can offer a foot in the door but require a larger up-front cash commitment.
 Short-term loans, payday loans, installment loans, and payday alternative direct lenders can offer options for building credit; however their rates and fees tend to be higher and provide a shorter period to repay due to the higher risk lenders take on by extending this type of credit to borrowers.
 Learn more about payday loans and payday loan alternatives to determine if that’s the right option for you.
 Personal loans can also help build credit history but personal loans can be harder to qualify for due to minimum credit scores even if the fees are lower.

-Secured credit cards.
-A secured credit card requires an up front money deposit, usually a few hundred dollars in cash from the borrower.
+Secured credit cards: A secured credit card requires an up front money deposit, usually a few hundred dollars in cash from the borrower.
 This cash deposit helps lenders minimize their risk while lending to you.
 As you use your card and make payments on its balance, your lender reports to the bureaus helping to build your credit score.
 After you have established enough lending history, your card can be “upgraded” to a standard credit card and your cash deposit is returned by your lender.
 If you cannot qualify for an unsecured (standard) credit card, you can consider a cosigner on the credit card.

-Credit builder loans.
-The primary purpose of a credit builder loan is to build credit history.
+Credit builder loans: The primary purpose of a credit builder loan is to build credit history.
 Those with no credit history or bad credit can use credit builder loans to try to improve their credit score.
-Credit builder loans usually involve borrowing money which is immediately deposited into a bank account controlled by lender.
+Credit builder loans usually involve borrowing money which is immediately deposited into a bank account controlled by the lender.
 As you repay the money borrowed, you build credit history.
 Loan amounts usually range from $300 to $1,000.
 Rates and Fees are low on a credit builder loan although there can sometimes be an origination fee.
 Once the loan is fully repaid, you can access the loan and control of the bank account is given to you.
 Credit builder loans are available at many banks and credit unions.

 P2P lending.
 While traditional lenders overlook a growing portion of the public, new types of lending have appeared to fill in the gap.
 One of the more radical shifts has been the appearance of “peer to peer” lending markets.
 Peer to peer lending matches borrowers with individual lenders to finance loans without the backing of any major banks or financial institutions.
-These loans tend to have decent rates due to the competitive nature of the market and some lenders may be more willing to approve lenders with lower credit scores than traditional banks.
+These loans tend to have decent interest rates due to the competitive nature of the market and some lenders may be more willing to approve lenders with lower credit scores than traditional banks.
 While P2P lending can be a great alternative to payday loans, most lenders will not report to the credit bureaus, making it difficult to build credit.
 Since lenders will be working directly with an individual rather than a company, P2P lending offers less services and support than lending with a bank or other established money lender.

 Title loans.
-These are loans that require an asset from borrower as collateral for use by the lender.
+These are loans that require an asset from the borrower as collateral for use by the lender.
 Because these are secured loans and there is less overall risk of loss for the lender, no credit checks are common.
 One of the most popular types of title loans is one that uses a car as collateral called car title loans.
-Loan terms can vary significantly depending on your lender.
+Loan terms and interest rates can vary significantly depending on your lender.

 If you’ve ever heard of a “Soft check” or a “Hard pull” these refer to the two types of credit checks.
 When reviewing your credit score or applying for a new loan it’s crucial to know the difference between the two credit checks and how these checks can impact your score.
 Whether soft or hard, each is also considered a credit inquiry and they are ways to get a “credit rating” on you specifically.